 - Fresh Basil

-- Preheat non-stick skillet over medium heat.
-Dry fish with paper towels.
-Season with salt and pepper.
-Pour crumbs onto plate or wax paper and coat fish on both sides.
+- Pour crumbs onto plate or wax paper and coat fish on both sides.
 Use your hands to pat crumbs to get them to stick to surface of fish.

 Keywords: fish, tilapia, pizza, kid food, mozzarella cheese